‘Where Children Take Flight’

 - Students must be supervised in classrooms and multi-purpose rooms during unstructured times

-- Wash hands, cough into sleeve when sick
+- Wash hands, cough into your sleeve when sick

 - Wear the correct approved safety equipment